 21. How are sharing rules used in Salesforce?

-A sharing rule can be set up to extend sharing to a profile, role or public group depending on either the owner of a record or a field value.
+A sharing rule can be set up to extend sharing to public groups, roles, or territories, depending on either the owner of a record or a field value.
 You can either assign Read-Only access to these users or Read/Write access.

 22. Can you explain the use of custom settings?

 Custom settings are similar to custom objects and enable Developers or Admins to create custom sets of data, as well as create and associate custom data for an organization, profile, or specific user.
 You can use custom settings to store a variety of information that can be accessed easily by other Salesforce tools.

 23. Explain the use of a roll-up summary field and where it can be used